schellingerhout/sieve-of-eratosthenes-delphi/README.md

 end;
 ```

-There is still quite of optimization to be done.
+There is still quite a bit of optimization to be done.
 Feel free to fork and issue pull requests for improvements.